Experts are now looking at patients that take high CBD cannabis oil and CBD extract as potentially impaired drivers.

 Does that necessarily mean CBD equals car crashes?
 I would say: No. But it does warrant further study.

-To Johnson’s credit, he never writes that CBD should be banned, or that drivers should never consume CBD.
+To Johnson’s credit, he never writes that there should be a ban on CBD, or that drivers should never consume CBD.
 He even gives a nod to Ethan Russo’s claim that the terpene myrcene is largely responsible for cannabis’s sedative effects.
 To which Johnson writes,

 “even as a proxy variable, CBD may be useful in distinguishing cannabis that produces sedating versus euphoric experiences.
 This research does not attempt to make causal pharmacological claims—it only attempts to improve prediction by measuring and modeling CBD in addition to THC.”